apinanyogaratnam/forgery/README.md

 TODO: crates.io documentation
 TODO: nested commands support
 TODO: allow no need for a forgefile.json file
--->
+TODO: any command in forgefile.json should overwrite the default command -->

 ## How to use